captainqwerty/AutomatedOutlookSignature/README.md

 Outlook desktop signature script currently tested and working with Outlook 2010, 2016, 2019, 2021.

+## Changes
+> Breaking change of the scipt being renamed to Set-OutlookSignature.ps1
+> Added some better practice
+> Added more error handling

 ## The Scripts
 This is a very basic description on how to use the scripts and how they work.
 For more detail please see the YouTube videos linked earlier